idelfonsog2/idelfonsog2.github.io/README.md

 From Venezuela 🇻🇪 in Chicago, IL  🗣 Spanish/English been developing, testing, publishing and leading mobile applications for iPhone and iPad.
 Developed a couple projects involving _Internet of Things_ devices

-> Curiosity & Learning is the number one skill.
+> ## The ability to keep learning is an invaluable skill.

 #### Menú ☕️
 - [Mobile Applications](#mobile-applications)